 - Acupuncture- This can stimulate the body’s natural healing process and relieve pain.

-- Ergonomic & Postural Advise- With desk work and other occupational activities causing this condition, managing your day to day activities, and ensuring that you have correct posture is vital.
+- Ergonomic & Postural Advice – With desk work and other occupational activities sometimes being the cause of this condition, managing your day to day activities, and ensuring that you have correct working position is vital.